 For more information on the DRIVE methodology, read: DRIVE – A Simple and Useful Technique for Process Improvement.

-Tool #37: Root cause analysis
+Process improvement tool #38: Root cause analysis

 Root cause analysis helps you understand the causal focus underlying issues behind your biggest business pain points.